 - A. Scope.
 The court has a constitutional obligation to determine whether sealing a paper filed in a case or closing all or a portion of a court proceeding is warranted.
 On motion and an appropriate showing, a judicial officer may order: - 1. that a paper filed in a case shall be sealed; or - 2. that all or a portion of a court proceeding shall be closed to the public. - B. Judicial Enforcement of Stipulations to Seal.
-A stipulated protective order or a confidentiality agreement executed by the parties, standing alone, will not suffice for sealing a paper or closing a court proceeding to the public, will not substitute for the showing required by D.C.COLO.LCivR 7.2C., and will not be binding on the court. - C. Motion to Seal.
-Any motion to seal or restrict public access shall address, at a minimum: - 1. the nature of the material or the proceeding at issue; - 2. the private interest that, when weighed against the qualified right or presumption of public access to court files and proceedings, warrants the relief sought; - 3. the clearly defined and serious injury that would result if the relief sought is not granted; and

-- 4. why a less restrictive alternative to the relief sought is not practicable or would not adequately protect the interest in question (e.g., redaction, summarization, limited sealing of exhibits or portions of exhibits). - D. Rule 11 Compliance.
+A stipulated protective order or a confidentiality agreement executed by the parties, standing alone, will not suffice for sealing a paper or closing a court proceeding to the public, will not substitute for the showing required by D.C.COLO.LCivR 7.2C., and will not be binding on the court.
+Any document that a party asserts should not be part of the public record pursuant to a protective order or a confidentiality agreement shall be filed as a sealed document.
+The document shall be sealed for 14 days.
+If no motion to seal is filed within 14 days, the document shall be automatically unsealed. - C. Motion to Seal.
+Any motion to seal or restrict public access shall address, at a minimum: - 1. the nature of the material or the proceeding at issue; - 2. the private interest that, when weighed against the qualified right or presumption of public access to court files and proceedings, warrants the relief sought; - 3. the clearly defined and serious injury that would result if the relief sought is not granted; and - 4. why a less restrictive alternative to the relief sought is not practicable or would not adequately protect the interest in question (e.g., redaction, summarization, limited sealing of exhibits or portions of exhibits). - D. Rule 11 Compliance.
 An attorney or pro se party shall not attempt to seal a pleading, motion or any supporting material unless he or she is satisfied (consistent with Fed.
 R. Civ.
-P. 11) that he or she can demonstrate reasons for an order to seal. - E. Motion Open to Public Inspection.
+P. 11) that he or she can demonstrate reasons for an order to seal.

+E. Motion Open to Public Inspection.
 A motion to seal or close a court proceeding will be placed in the case file and open to public inspection.